-CLICK BELOWTO COMPLETE A SPECIAL EDUCATION REFERRAL (This form should be completed when it is suspected that a student has a disability that is affecting them educationally (this could be academic or socially/behaviorally) and it is believed they require individualized instruction.
+CLICK BELOW TO COMPLETE A SPECIAL EDUCATION REFERRAL (This form should be completed when it is suspected that a student has a disability that is affecting them educationally (this could be academic or socially/behaviorally) and it is believed they require individualized instruction.
 Typically this occurs when other strategies are attempted and often after a pre-referral process has been completed (although that is not required).
 A special education referral prompts a referral meeting where further steps are decided upon).
 If you are unable to complete this form and wish to receive a hard copy please contact the special educators within the school.

 For more information please contact Jennifer Noyes, Coordinator of Special Services.

 MEG MILLER- STEWARTSTOWN COMMUNITY SCHOOL, GRADES PE K-8